monix/monix.io/docs/2x/reactive/observers.md

   it should drop incoming events.
 - `DropOld` indicates a limited size for the buffer and on overflow it should drop older enqueued events.
-- `ClearBuffer` indicats a limited size for the buffer and on overflow it should drop the entire buffer and start fresh.
+- `ClearBuffer` indicates a limited size for the buffer and on overflow it should drop the entire buffer and start fresh.